onzfonz/comp227/src/content/7/en/part7e.md

 Sometimes, the [dynamic typing](https://developer.mozilla.org/en-US/docs/Glossary/Dynamic_typing) of JavaScript variables creates annoying bugs.
-In part 5, we talked briefly about [PropTypes](/part5/props_children_and_proptypes#prop-types): a mechanism which enables one to enforce type-checking for props passed to React components.
+In part 5, we talked briefly about [PropTypes](/part5/props_children_and_proptypes#prop-types): a mechanism which allows one to enforce type-checking for props passed to React components.

 Lately, there has been a notable uplift in the interest in [static type checking](https://en.wikipedia.org/wiki/Type_system#Static_type_checking).
 At the moment, the most popular typed version of Javascript is [Typescript](https://www.typescriptlang.org/) which has been developed by Microsoft.